 - Helping someone else.
 There’s no better elixir to feeling down than helping somebody else up.
 Even while remaining at home, there are plenty of ways older adults make a difference in the lives of others.
 Together, we can brainstorm ideas related to a senior’s particular passions and interests; for example, writing and mailing cards of encouragement to nursing home residents, putting together care packages for the disabled or homeless veterans, making baby blankets for an area organization that assists single mothers, or baking homemade dog treats to send to the animal shelter.

 Let Morning Glory Home Care’s professional, knowledgeable caregivers help the seniors you love overcome isolation and loneliness.
 We abide by all recommended procedures to safely care for older adults at home, and love bringing smiles to the faces of those we serve.
-Give us a call at 618-667-8400 to learn more about our top-rated home care in Godfrey, IL and the surrounding communities.
+Give us a call at 618-667-8400 to learn more about our top-rated Highland senior care and in-home services in the surrounding communities.